MZanggl/flooent/README.md

 given([1, 2, 3]).last(2) // [2, 3]
 ```

-Alternatively, pass in a callback to get the last item that passes the given truth test. (opposite of `find`)
+Alternatively, pass in a callback to get the last item that passes the given truth test (inverse of `find`).

 ```javascript
 given([1, 2, 3]).last(item => item > 1) // 3